lisaro82/Arvato-Financial-Services/README.md

 ## 4.1.
 Model Evaluation and Validation

 ---------
-The final modelâ€™s qualities â€” such as parameters â€” are evaluated in detail.
-Some type of analysis is used to validate the robustness of the modelâ€™s solution.
+The final modelâ??s qualities â?? such as parameters â?? are evaluated in detail.
+Some type of analysis is used to validate the robustness of the modelâ??s solution.

 In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the modelâ€™s solution is affected (this is called sensitivity analysis).
+In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the modelâ??s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section:

     Is the final model reasonable and aligning with solution expectations?
 Are the final parameters of the model appropriate?
     Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?